neuralmidifx/neuralmidifx.github.io/docs/Tutorials/Tutorial6-CallResponse.md

    - This is certainly a possibility, however, for the sake of simplicity, we will process the notes only when it's time to respond (i.e. 2 seconds after the last note is played)
    - So, we will need to have a vector and fill it up with incoming notes so as to process them later

-**Question 2:** How do we segment the incoming notes into 2 bar chunks?
+**Question 2:** How do we detect the start of a call section?
+   - Because we assumed that the user uses a click track to synchronize with the plugin, we can assume that the call section starts at a bar location
    - We can use the `NewBarEvent` to keep track of the bar locations
    - Then adjust the timings of notes with respect to these bar locations